theramiyer/blog/content/post/2020/panic-buying-during-hard-times.md

 [^0417862b]: [Fear is the key and panic buying is the therapy](https://www.livemint.com/news/india/fear-is-the-key-and-panic-buying-is-the-therapy-11583946988380.html)

-> “Even people who were queuing up in the supermarket line to buy toilet paper, they have no idea why they are buying toilet paper,” said Andy Yap, a professor of organizational [behaviour] at the Singapore campus of {{< smallcaps "INSEAD" >}} business school.
+> “Even people who were queuing up in the supermarket line to buy toilet paper, they have no idea why they are buying toilet paper,” said Andy Yap, a professor of organizational [behaviour] at the Singapore campus of {{< abbr "INSEAD" >}} business school.
 “They ... see other people doing it and start doing it themselves because they are afraid they might lose out.”

 The other point is the reaction of the governments across the world.
 When governments take drastic steps and make shock announcements, it triggers panic in people.
 Example: Japan.